General information on crocodiles

 - Gavialidae, which includes gharials and false gharials

-Crocodiles are tetrapods (they have four limbs), oviparous (egg-laying) and ectothermic; this means that their body temperature changes, depending on their environment.
+A Crocodile is tetrapod (they have four limbs), oviparous (they lay eggs) and ectotherm; it means that its body temperature changes, depending on the temperature surrounding it.
 The crocodile spends most of its time regulating its body temperature to reach 30°!

 How have these animals outlived their dinosaur cousins?